 A sorceress with a metal arm and a barbarian with a battleaxe stuck in an endless, changing dungeon.
 Come for the action.
 Stay for the mystery.

 Check it out.
-The first episode, Death without Direction, releases April 2nd (Free from April 2nd to April 6th.
+The first episode, Death without Direction, releases April 2nd (and it’s FREE!).
 Come back for a new one on the first Friday of every month.